CircuitVerse/CircuitVerseDocs/docs/decodersandplexers.md

 ## Priority Encoder

-The priority encoder provided by Circuitverse works in a similar fashion to the MSB detector (in practise it can work like the LSB detector also).
+The priority encoder provided by Circuitverse works in a similar fashion to the MSB detector (in practice it can work like the LSB detector also).
 There is a specific output based on the bit position of the MSB, irrespective of the lesser significant bits.
 AN enable input is also provided to activate/deactivate the priority encoder.
 If there are N outputs, there will be 2^N inputs.

 Consider a priority encoder with four single-bit inputs (T3, T2, T1 and T0 from most to least-significant bit) and two single-bit outputs (O2 and O1 from most to least-significant bit).
 The truth table is given below: